 ‘Just calm down Vincent; calm down and go with it… If it is a dream, you will wake up, and if not; you need to get back home again.’

 ‘… But that I’m even considering this to be real…’

 Vincent looks around again.

-But out of the trucks step what looks like three seemingly normal humans; two men and one woman, clad in medieval armour, with some parts looking more futuristic, like what Karena was wearing, and the same pale blue glow again.
+But out of the trucks step what looks like three seemingly normal humans: Two men and one woman.
+They are all clad in medieval armour, but with some parts looking more futuristic, like what Karena was wearing, and the same pale blue glow again.

 One of the men draws a sword and points it to Vincent.